staircase-dev/staircase/docs/getting_started/intro_tutorials/06_stats.rst

 What statistical properties are available?
 ==========================================

 Anybody who has done a course in basic statistics will be comfortable with most of the single-variable summary statistics that :mod:`staircase` makes available.
 However these statistics were likely performed on a finite set of samples, i.e. observations of the variable.
 When the variable in question is the value of a step function we do not have a finite set of observations.
 This is because a step function is composed of intervals, and every interval contains an infinite number of points.
-So a step function gives rise to an infinte set of points?
+So a step function gives rise to an infinite set of points?
 Yes.
 The resulting math to calculate summary statistics may be a little different from their finite-set counterparts but the concepts remain the same.
 The following statistics can all be performed on step functions:

 * :meth:`staircase.Stairs.min`
 * :meth:`staircase.Stairs.max`